 - Finally, you will be able to create metadata in Excel.

-Method 2: Applying Excel Document Inspector for Creating Metadata
+Method 2: Using Excel Document Inspector of Info Section for Creating Metadata

 In this section, our aim is to create an Excel Metadata viewer by using the following steps.
 Let’s follow the instructions below to learn!